FrappaF/Blunt/README.md

 nestedObj.sayHi();
 # Hello mfs!
 ```

-**NOTE**: _keeped_ attributes are treated as private fields.
-It is possible to access them only through methods.
+**NOTE**: _kept_ attributes are treated as private fields.
+You can't just waltz in and access them directly.
+Oh no, you have to go through the proper channels, i.e., methods.
+It's like a secret club, but for variables.
+Exclusive access only!

 ## Loops

-At the moment exists only one way to iterate over a loop.
-It is possible to iterate only through a variable (don't know why).
+Prepare to be underwhelmed by the one and only way to iterate over a loop in `blunt`.
+Yes, you heard that right, there's just one way.
+And guess what?
+You can only iterate through a variable.
+Why?
+Who knows!
+But let's pretend it's the most amazing thing ever.

-Using the `light` keyword it is possible to use a sort of for loop.
+Using the `light` keyword, you can create a sort of for loop.
+It's like magic, but not really.

-**_Keep in mind that it is not possible to light something without rolling something before_**
+**_Keep in mind that it is not possible to light something without rolling something before_**.
+Yes, you need to roll before you light.
+It's the rule.

 ### Example